robgrzel/TheConsidition/IronMan/README.md

 Implemented with python and c++.
 Building c++ part do not require any extra libs beside ncurses and terminal with 256 colors.
 Python and c++ are not seamlessly integrated, will be meant to work as separate server and client with data transfer by tcp socket.

 As of now it is capable to show map with game, recompute optimal path at each player step and render player movement over this path.
-Usage is simple:
+Usage is simple, require bash on linux or WSL bash on Windwos:

 ```bash